 You may be interested in: Can Dogs Eat Graham Crackers?

-Is White Chocolate deadly to dogs?
+Is White Chocolate dangerous to dogs?

-As we can see, White Chocolate is deadly to dogs.
+As we can see, White Chocolate is dangerous to dogs.
 Our K9 friends should stay as far away from theobromine in White Chocolate as possible because they are not able to metabolize this stimulant or alkaloid as quickly as we can.

 Our dogs’ bodies metabolize theobromine at a very slow pace so consuming a large amount of White Chocolate means theobromine can quickly build up in their bodies.
 When there are high levels of theobromine in our dogs’ bodies, it puts our canine friends at risk for chocolate toxicity.